Melissa Mauskar, M.D.

 Biography

-Melissa Mauskar, M.D., is an Associate Professor in the Department of Dermatology and the Department of Obstetrics and Gynecology at UT Southwestern Medical Center.
-Her clinical practice is focused on complex medical dermatology and vulvar dermatoses.
-She is the founder and Director of the Gynecologic Dermatology Clinic at UT Southwestern, a tertiary referral center for gynecologists, dermatologists, and primary care physicians serving Texas and surrounding states.
+She is the founder and Director of the Vulvar Health Program at UT Southwestern, a tertiary referral center for gynecologists, dermatologists, and primary care physicians serving Texas and the nation.

 Dr. Mauskar earned her medical degree at the University of Texas Health Science Center at San Antonio.
 She completed her residency in dermatology at Georgetown University Hospital and MedStar Washington Hospital Center and is certified by the American Board of Dermatology.
+Dr. Mauskar is a Fellow of the International Society for the Study of Vulvovaginal Diseases (ISSVD).

 Personal Note